In crisis? Mental health services are available 24/7 by calling 204-482-5419 or 1-866-427-8628

 • A list of allergies you know you have and your reactions

 • A list of medications you are taking including prescription, over-the-counter medications, vitamins and herbs and be sure to record the prescribed dosage (i.e. drug name, strength and amount to be taken every day).
-Please only bring your medications in if advised to by health care staff.
+Please do not bring your own medications unless advised to by our health care staff.

 • If you wear dentures, glasses, or hearing aids, please bring a case for them